SLoharkar/Info-Gathering/README.md

-# Automatic Information Gathering Shell Script in Linux
+# Automatic Information Gathering Using Shell Script in Linux

 ## Introduction
 In shell script multiple tools combined at a one script you can perform multiple operation like `Whois`, `Whatweb`, `Find Subdomains` and `DNS Information`